MaizNadeem/NFT-Marketplace/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are welcomed!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

-## License

 <h4 align="center"> © M. Maiz Nadeem </h4>

----